Diversity

 Consider areas of growth

-This is definitely a good consideration!
-It’s important to understand your organization’s areas of growth, and Black History Month is a great opportunity to do that.
+This is an important consideration as your HR team works to understand your organization’s areas of growth, and Black History Month is a great opportunity to do that.
 If you find your company lacking in its diversity, equity, and inclusion practices, why not take the time to examine your current recruiting, interviewing, and onboarding processes?

 diversity-business-performance-01